peter88213/aeon2yw/docs/usage.md

 `Sourcefile`

-The path of the Aeon Timeline 2 csv export file.
+The path of the aeonzip or csv file.

 #### optional arguments: